WalletWasabi/WasabiDoc/docs/using-wasabi/DeterministicBuild.md

 dotnet run -- --onlybinaries
 ```

-This will build our binaries for Windows, OSX and Linux from source code and open them in a file explorer for you.
+This will build our binaries for Windows, macOS and Linux from source code and open them in a file explorer for you.

 ![](https://i.imgur.com/8XAQzz4.png)

 ## 3. Verify Builds

 You can compare our binaries with the downloads we have on the website: [https://wasabiwallet.io/](https://wasabiwallet.io/)
-In order to end-to-end verify all the downloaded packages you need a Windows, a Linux, and an OSX machine.
+In order to end-to-end verify all the downloaded packages you need a Windows, a Linux, and a macOS machine.

 ![](https://i.imgur.com/aI9Kx0c.png)